Triads are simple Chords that share a relationship with scale notes:

 To simplify Chord reading, we practice which sharps and flats are in scales.
 Then improvisation (creating melodic phrases) flows freely.
 It's inspiring to create beautiful art, as our instrument or voice skills improve.

-This makes a triad, with every note natural.
+This makes the C Major triad, with every note natural.

 The next triad starts with E, the 3rd scale step from C (CEG).
-First find E's key.
-Stay with me now :)
+Follow closely to find E's key:

 E Major contains sharps, and one half step down from E is D#.
-Following the Order of Sharps, we count up to D#, as follows:
+Following the Order of Sharps, we add sharps till we reach D#:

 Four sharps are in the key of E. When improvising over the E triad chord, we must sharp every F,C,G,D:

 The last triad starts on G, the 5th note of the C triad (CEG).
 Find G's key by going down a half step, to F#.
-Then follow the order of the sharps to F# (Fat, lol).
+This is the First letter in the order of the sharps (Fat).
 The G Major triad is:

-Triad branches may develop from the last note of each triad, changing chords:
+Triad branches may develop from the last note of each triad, making a new chord:

 Let's put theory into practice.

 Little snippets of phrases, or themes, in music sound good, or catchy, when played over chords.
-They're like parts of melodies, and I call them Licks.
+They're like parts of melodies that I call Licks.

 "This method beats plodding through scales, because we learn Keys by creating music."